Gavin Kaysen: Career

-In March of 2017, he opened Bellecour in Wayzata, MN.
+In March of 2017, he opened Bellecour in Wayzata, Minnesota.
 The restaurant was named for a historic square in Lyon, France, the birthplace of two of his mentors: Daniel Boulud and Paul Bocuse.
 In 2018, the James Beard Awards named him Best Chef: Midwest.
 Kaysen closed Bellecour in 2020, citing effects of the COVID-19 pandemic.
-Its bakery component has relocated to open in Cooks of Crocus Hill store locations in Minneapolis and St. Paul, Minnesota.
+In November 2025, its bakery component relocated to open in Cooks of Crocus Hill store in Edina, Minnesota.
+A month later, another Bellecour location opened in North Loop.

 Kaysen collaborated with chef Andrew Zimmern in 2017 to form KZ ProVisioning, originally conceived as a collaboration between the NHL's Minnesota Wild and later expanded to include partnerships with the Minnesota Timberwolves and the Minnesota Lynx.
 Through this program, meals are prepared for professional athletes in accordance with players' physiological needs.

 Kaysen opened his third restaurant, the 20-seat tasting menu venue Demi, in 2019.
 It was a James Beard Award Finalist for Best New Restaurant in 2020.

-A virtual cooking class series called GK at Home, was created during the winter of 2020, a pivot while his restaurants were closed during the COVID-19 pandemic.
+A virtual cooking class series called GK at Home was created during the winter of 2020, a pivot while his restaurants were closed during the COVID-19 pandemic.
 It continues to this day.

 His fourth restaurant, Mara, serves Mediterranean cuisine and opened in the Four Seasons Hotel Minneapolis alongside Socca, a casual café.

-Keysen plans on expanding his culinary footprint in the fall of 2025 with three new restaurants, including a space in the Four Seasons Hotel in Naples, Florida.
+Keysen expanded his culinary footprint at the end of 2025 with the opening of the Merchant Room at the Four Seasons Hotel in Naples, Florida.

+Keysen manages all his restaurants through Soigné Hospitality, the restaurant company he opened in 2016.